WORKSHOP PRESENTED BY IGNITION'S TIM WILLIAMS

 - Selecting the profit-optimizing price for each engagement or service

-- The key factors to consider when setting a value-based price
+- The key factors to consider when setting a fixed price

-- Why good and bad ideas shouldn’t have the same value
+- Why good and bad solutions shouldn’t have the same value

 The more you're able to move beyond the idea that you're selling your costs (hours), the more your firm will be able to capture the considerable value you create for your clients.
 This workshop looks at some of the forward-thinking firms that are leading the way by applying the same progressive pricing practices used by most other businesses and industries.

 As part of this workshop, Ignition will provide a comprehensive workbook as well as access to proprietary online resources.

 Every professional who deals with the question "How much will this cost?" from a client, or who has direct or indirect responsibility for determining pricing will benefit from the content of this workshop.

 Tim Williams is founder of Ignition Consulting Group, a leading U.S.-based consultancy devoted to helping agencies and other professional firms create and capture more value.
 Tim is a noted author, international speaker, and presenter for major associations, networks, and business conferences worldwide.
 He is author of two books on business strategy and has authored numerous articles in leading marketing and business publications.
 Tim writes the popular blog “Propulsion” and was selected by LinkedIn as a global LinkedIn Influencers in the area of marketing.
 As a consultant to agencies, law firms, accounting firms and other professional services, Tim has worked with hundreds of firms ranging from mid-size independents to multinational networks in North and South America, Europe, Asia, and Australia.
 Before forming Ignition, Tim worked at global agencies in New York and elsewhere, and more recently served as president of several successful mid-sized firms in the United States.